jordymarshall/audio-transcriber/README.md

 If you're deploying this service:

 1. Get an OpenAI API key from https://platform.openai.com
+2. Set up Google OAuth in Google Cloud Console
-2. Create a Stripe account at https://stripe.com
+3. Create a Stripe account at https://stripe.com
-3. Set up your `.env` file with all required keys
+4. Set up your `.env` file with all required keys
-4. Consider using Railway or Render for easy deployment
+5. Consider using Railway or Render for easy deployment

 ---

 **Happy transcribing!** 🎉 Built with ❤️ by [Jordan Marshall](https://www.linkedin.com/in/jordanmarshalluwo/)

+## 🎁 Special Feature: Free First Transcription

+Every new user gets their **first transcription completely FREE** - no credit card required for signup!
+This allows users to:

+- ✅ Test the quality of our AI transcription
+- ✅ Experience the fast processing speeds
+- ✅ See the user-friendly interface
+- ✅ Try before committing to a subscription

+After the free transcription, users can subscribe for just $1.99/month for unlimited access!